ammarhakim/gkyl-doc/source/ssp-rk.rst

 The Gkyl DG solvers use SSP-RK time-steppers.
 Three steppers are
 implemented: SSP-RK2, SSP-RK3 and a four-stage SSP-RK3 that allows
-twice the CFL as the other schemes.
+twice the CFL (for the cost of additional memory) as the other schemes.
 See [DurranBook]_ page 56.
 The schemes are described below.
 Here, the symbol :math:`\mathcal{F}` is used to indicate a first-order Euler update:

 .. math::